peter-hunt/petermath/README.md

-# PeterLib
+# PeterMath

-A math library for Python functions like Computer Algebra System (CAS), incoming set theory implementation, number domains, and future contents to come.
+A math library for Python functions like Computer Algebra System (CAS) for math expressions, set theory and number domains, equation/inequality solvers, and future contents to come.

 ## Usage

 The code in the project is not organized to be executed directly.
 There are some that require dependency libraries listed in the `requirements.txt`.
 Example usages might be added in the future.
+See documentations and test code for example usages for now.

 If used in a folder, put `.` in front of the relative imports, e.g. `utils.py`, to have it work properly.
 The `__init__.py` is already implemented to contain all content and work with `import *`.

 ## Table of Content

-- `utils.py`: Common code for all other usages;
 - `expr.py`: Python computer algebra system (CAS) for mathematical expressions;
 - `xxx_test.py`: Relevant test code for each module and for example usage;
 - `set_theory.py`: (Work In Progress) Set theory logic for number domains, set operations, solution sets and so on;
 - `statement.py`: (Work In Progress) Types for equations, inequalities, diffeq, etc.;
 - `solve.py`: (Work In Progress) Solvers for equations, inequalities, diffeq, etc..
+- `utils.py`: Common code for all other usages;

 ## Computer Algebra System